New & Notable

 Cloudflare takes its first steps in keeping malicious bots from attacking customers by using complex challenges to waste a bot's CPU resources in an attempt to disincentivize more bots.

 Web server threats and application attacks Get Started

 Bring yourself up to speed with our introductory content

-A Web application firewall (WAF) is a firewall that monitors, filters or blocks traffic to and from a Web application.
-WAFs are especially useful to companies that provide products or services over the Internet.
+A web application firewall (WAF) is a firewall that monitors, filters and blocks data packets as they travel to and from a website or web application.
 Continue Reading

 Evaluate Web server threats and application attacks Vendors & Products

 Weigh the pros and cons of technologies, products and projects you are considering.

 Learn how to apply web application reconnaissance fundamentals to improve both offensive and defensive hacking skills in an excerpt of 'Web Application Security' by Andrew Hoffman.
 Continue Reading